Cheapest Travel Insurance Plans and Companies

 Secondary travel medical coverage

-Secondary coverage only pays after your primary health insurance processes claims, creating paperwork delays and potential out-of-pocket costs abroad.
+Secondary coverage pays only after your primary health insurance processes claims, which delays claims and may increase out-of-pocket costs abroad.
 Primary coverage pays immediately.

 3. 3